Kunzisoft/Android-SwitchDateTimePicker/ReadMe.md

 `dateTimeFragment.set24HoursMode(true);`
 before the "show"

+#### Hightligh selected AM / PM
+In 24 hours mode, If you want to highlight the selected AM or PM, use :
+`dateTimeFragment.setHighlightAMPMSelection(true);`

 ### Start with a specific view
 For launch Dialog with a specific view, call :
 `dateTimeFragment.startAtTimeView();`, `dateTimeFragment.startAtCalendarView();` or `dateTimeFragment.startAtYearView();`